Guide to choosing the niche of your blog

 A blog needs a mix of high-volume keywords and high-intent keywords.

 All of this strategy comes into play when you plan the first 5 posts on your blog.
-For example, a few articles need to be big how-to guides with a high search volume to attract readers.
+For example, a few articles should be large, practical guides with a high search volume to attract readers.
 And a few other articles need to be low-volume, high-intent keywords that can be monetized.

-Here are some of the tools you can use for keyword research:
+Here are some of the tools you can use for your keyword research:

 Conclusion